 Overview

-EConfirm, or ECC, is the system used to confirm effort for all Indiana University employees with Institutional Base Salary (IBS) charged to a Federal or Federal Pass-Through sponsored award.
+EConfirm, or ECC, is the system used to confirm effort for all Indiana University employees with Institutional Base Salary (IBS)* charged to a Federal or Federal Pass-Through sponsored award.
 This includes salary directly charged or cost shared to the award or with unallowable salary over salary cap tracked on the award.

+*Please note: Indiana University (IU) Institutional Base Salary (IBS) is defined as the base salary paid by IU for an individual's appointment, whether that individual's time is spent on research, instruction, administration, or other activities.
+This includes, if appropriate, salary from both IU and approved practice plan (IUHP) salary.
+The IUHP portion on IBS must match the percentage of IU IBS presented on project statements in EConfirm.

 EConfirm is an ADA-compliant application.
 It works best using the Google Chrome or Mozilla Firefox browsers.

 Indiana University performs an annual confirmation of Institutional Base Salary (IBS) on all federal and federal pass-through sponsored awards for the calendar year.
 A review period is available during January and February, then a confirmation period during March.
 Confirmation is on a project basis, with a single project defined as all the IBS activity related to the same KC Award Family.
 This may include activity on multiple accounts.

+Please note that

 As an Award Principal Investigator, (Confirmer) you are responsible for reviewing and confirming project statements on an annual basis.
 Your Department will have one or more Effort Coordinators, Fiscal Officers or financial delegates, who can review your statements and must make any requested revisions within the KFS financial system.
 One of these Effort Coordinators will be designated as ‘primary’ and will serve as your primary contact for project statement confirmation.